Luis Fernando Verissimo

-Luís Fernando Verissimo (born September 26, 1936) is a Brazilian writer.
-Verissimo is the son of Brazilian writer Erico Verissimo and lived with his father in the United States during his childhood.
-Best known for his crônicas and texts of humor, more precisely satire of manners, published daily in several Brazilian newspapers, Verissimo is also a cartoonist, translator, and television writer, playwright and novelist.
+Luís Fernando Verissimo (September 26, 1936 – August 30, 2025) was a Brazilian writer.
+Verissimo was the son of Brazilian writer Érico Verissimo and lived with his father in the United States during his childhood.
+Best known for his crônicas and texts of humor, more precisely satire of manners, published daily in several Brazilian newspapers, Verissimo was also a cartoonist, translator, and television writer, playwright and novelist.
 He has also been advertising and newspaper copy desk.
-He is also a musician, having played saxophone in a few sets.
-With over 60 published titles, is one of the most popular contemporary Brazilian writers.
+He was also a musician, having played saxophone in a few sets.
+With over 60 published titles, he was one of the most popular contemporary Brazilian writers.

-Personal life
+Background

-Verissimo is a great fan of jazz, and plays saxophone in a band called Jazz 6.
+Verissimo was a great fan of jazz, and played saxophone since 1995 in a band called Jazz 6, "the smallest sextet in the world", with five members.

-Verissimo is fond of football, and a famous Sport Club Internacional supporter.
-He has already written many texts about his passion for football.
+Verissimo was fond of football, and a famous Sport Club Internacional supporter.
+He wrote widely about football throughout his work.

-Verissimo was married to Lúcia Helena Massa in 1964, and the couple has three children: Fernanda, a journalist, Mariana, a writer, and Pedro, a musician.
-He lives with his wife in Porto Alegre.
+Verissimo married Lúcia Helena Massa in 1964, and the couple had three children: Fernanda, journalist, Mariana, writer, and Pedro, musician.
+He lived with his wife in Porto Alegre.

-Born and raised in Porto Alegre, Luis Fernando lived most of his childhood and adolescence in the United States with his family, due to professional commitments undertaken by his father – a professor at UC Berkeley (1943–1945) and cultural director at the Organization of American States in Washington (1953–1956).
+Born on September 26, 1936, and raised in Porto Alegre, Luis Fernando lived most of his childhood and adolescence in the United States with his family, due to professional commitments undertaken by his father – a professor at UC Berkeley (1943–1945) and cultural director at the Organization of American States in Washington (1953–1956).
 As a result, he attended primary part of San Francisco and Los Angeles, and completed high school at Roosevelt High School in Washington.

-When he was 14 he produced with his sister, Clarissa, and a cousin, a local periodical with news of family, which was hung in the bathroom of the house and was called "The Patentino" ("patente" is the way toilet are known in Rio Grande do Sul).
+At 14, he produced with his sister, Clarissa, a periodical paper about his family hung in their bathroom; the work was called The Patentino ("patente" is the way toilets are known in Rio Grande do Sul).

-When he lived in Washington, Verissimo developed his passion for jazz, and started studying saxophone and took frequent trips to New York, attending performances of the greatest musicians of the era, including Charlie Parker and Dizzy Gillespie.
+When he lived in Washington, Verissimo developed his passion for jazz, studied saxophone and took frequent trips to New York, attending performances of the greatest musicians of the era, including Charlie Parker and Dizzy Gillespie.

+Verissimo died on August 30, 2025, at the age of 88.